Sonja’s is a Nike Master Trainer and International Fitness Presenter combining her passions of fitness, music, travel, teaching and empowering people.

 It is a fitness experience that combines boxing and HIIT training accompanied by a live DJ and MC followed by meditation, relaxation and food.
 I wanted to give the people coming a fun but tough health and fitness life experience, that would awaken feelings of unstoppable self empowerment.

-You can join me at HIITBOX event in London at Ministry does Fitness on September 15th.
+You can join me at HIITBOX event in London at Ministry does Fitness.